 I am standing in the bathroom of a Fortune 500 company hyperventilating, my body buzzing like I’d just downed ten Redbulls, my brain threatening to shut down in preparation for a full blown panic attack.
-I have no idea how I’m going to get myself out of here in shape enough to teach a presentation skills class to 15 salespeople (all male as it happens) who may be a bit antagonistic toward me I’ve been forewarned, as they see their required attendance in my class as a (negative comment) on the quality of their speaking skills.
-Big ego blow when speaking is your primary career currency!
+I have no idea how I’m going to get myself out of here in shape enough to teach a presentation skills class to 15 salespeople (all male as it happens) who may be a bit antagonistic toward me I’ve been forewarned, as they see their required attendance in my class as an affront.
+A big ego blow when speaking is your primary career currency!

 The audience was not new to me.
 I’d successfully handled at least 80 such groups (the uber unreceptive variety) over the previous ten years, and yet, before every such class I felt like my insides were being electrocuted.
 So what did I do?
 What I always did: Told myself that every time I walked into that room to teach in spite of my panic, I was winning a huge battle.
 I was proving wrong, every person who ever doubted me, not the least of whom was myself.
 The need to prevail in spite of my malfunctioning (parasympathetic) nervous system gave me a charge that propelled me through every class.

 Panic disorder is considered a mental illness, but thinking of it as ‘mental’ gives us a faulty picture of what’s actually going on.
 Panic is as much a physiological condition as it is a psychological one; potential sources being anything from genetic predisposition, an abnormality in the brain, a symptom of PTSD, nutritional deficiencies, chronic stress, a result of substance abuse, or any combination of these or other factors.